Ferry: Seferihisar-Samos

 (1b) Samos Archaeological Museum

 Distance: It is 900 metres south of Samos Vathy International Sea Port.
 Location: Gimnasiarchou Κatevaini 24, Samos 831 00, Greece.
 Website: Click here.
 Opening Times: Wednesday-Monday, 08:30-15:30, closed Tuesday.
-Entry cost: Adult price (as of February 2025) €3.00.
+Entry cost: Adult price (as of June 2025) €10.00.

-The Samos Archaeological Museum, located in Vathy (Samos Town), houses a rich collection of artefacts that trace the island’s history from prehistoric times to the Roman era.
+The two-storey neoclassical building, built in 1912, and a newer building inaugurated in 1987, house the Samos Archaeological Museum, situated on Town Hall Square in the centre of Vathy (Samos Town).
+It boasts a rich collection of artefacts that chronicle the island’s history from prehistoric times to the Roman era.
 Its significance lies in its ability to showcase the cultural and artistic achievements of Samos, a major centre of Ionian civilisation.
 The museum’s exhibits provide invaluable insights into the island’s role in trade, religion, and artistic development in the ancient world.
-The museum houses many artefacts from the nearby Heraion of Samos, a UNESCO world heritage site.

-Among the museum’s most important exhibits is the colossal Kouros of Samos, a 5-metre-tall statue from the Archaic period, considered one of the finest examples of Ionian sculpture.
-Other notable artefacts include a variety of votive offerings from the Heraion, such as small ivory and bronze objects, pottery, and sculptures, which provide a glimpse into the religious practices and artistic styles of the time.
-The museum also features a collection of Roman-era sculptures and mosaics, showcasing the island’s enduring significance during that era.
-The pottery, tools, and jewellery displays provide a comprehensive overview of daily life and artistic expression in ancient Samos.
+The museum houses many artefacts from the nearby Heraion of Samos, a UNESCO World Heritage site.
+The old building, with four rooms and vestibules on two levels, is devoted to objects of minor art, while the new building, with three rooms, houses the sculptures discovered at the Heraion.
+Among the museum’s most important exhibits is the colossal Kouros of Samos, a 4.75-metre-tall statue from the Archaic period, found on the Sacred Way at the Samos Heraion and considered one of the finest examples of Ionian sculpture.
+Other notable artefacts include a variety of votive offerings from the Heraion, such as small ivory and bronze objects (notably an impressive collection of bronze gryphons), utilitarian pottery, sculptures, amulets, coins, and wooden statuets, which provide a glimpse into the religious practices and artistic styles of the time.

 (1c) Samos Wine Museum

 Distance: It is 3km west of Samos Vathy International Sea Port on the opposite side of the bay.
 Location: Μαλαγάρι (κόμβος, Samos 831 00, Greece.
 Website: Click here.
 Opening Times: Tuesday to Friday, 10:00-16:30; Saturday to Sunday, 10:00-17:00; closed on Monday.
-Entry cost: Free entry to the cellar, tour, and tasting (as of June 2025) €5.00, by reservation only.
+Entry cost: Admission to the museum, including the cellar, tour, and tasting (as of June 2025) is €8.00.

 (2) Pythagoreio Town